Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/keystore.md

 Key stores are used for encryption and signature based authentication, and are included as part of the project.

-If for some reason they need to be created anew the [KeystoreGenerator][keystore-generator] runnable class can be used.
+If for some reason they need to be created anew just run the [KeystoreGenerator][keystore-generator].
 This will overwrite the existing key stores, renewing the validity dates of the certificates.

 ## Included key stores